-Keep a record of the concerns raised and the response(s) received
+Keep a record of the concerns raised and the response(s) received perhaps more valuable than others.

 The Court of Appeal highlighted the "additional statutory and nonstatutory procedural safeguards" that justify the Ofsted complaints procedure's different treatment of schools judged to be inadequate.
 It also emphasised that most of these protections operate before finalisation and publication of the report.